laceywash31700/laceywash31700/README.md

 - One day I will to work at Microsoft or Google.

-- I want to get into gardening
+- I want to get into gardening.

 - I'm proud God dad to the cutest 5 year old world.
     - call me biased

-- I recently took up drawing and I'm learning still lives
+- I recently took up drawing and I'm learning still lives.

 - I want to one day finish my bachelors and go to graduate school in computer science.

-- I like turtles
+- And I like turtles.

 ---------------------